kpatronas/newprint/README.md

 # newprint
-A simple bash script which allows you to print only newly appended lines
+A simple bash script which allows you to print only newly appended lines since last run

 # setup
 ```